Skip to content

 Do I need Professional Indemnity Insurance?

-• Technical, Engineering or IT Consultants or Contractors
+• Technical, engineering or IT consultants

-• Trainers, Tutors, and Instructors
+• Trainers, tutors and instructors

 Is Professional Indemnity Insurance a legal requirement in the UK?